napoknot21/neural-net-c/README.md

-# Neuronal Network in C
+# Neural Network in C

-A Neuronal Network for Deep Leaning, machine Learning, etc from scratch written in C !
+A Neural Network for Deep Leaning, machine Learning, etc from scratch written in C !